 - 1-5/8 to 1-7/8 cups water (1-5/8 for white flour, 1-7/8 for whole

 wheat).
 Should be at room temperature or maybe a little warmer.

 - 1 tsp salt

-- Stir together flour, yeast, and salt in large bowl.
+- Stir together flour, yeast, salt, and wheat gluten in large bowl.

 - Add water and mix well with a spoon.